The Internal Working Model

 The Three Core Beliefs

-All internal working models are built around beliefs which can be categorised into THREE principal domains:
+All internal working models are built around core beliefs which can be categorised into THREE principal domains:

 - Beliefs about oneself.